vgm5/Night_Of_100_Frights_ap_world/docs/setup_en.md

 - Place ``no100f.apworld`` in ``lib/worlds/`` of your AP installation.
 - Place the included ``.pyd`` files and the ``dolphin_memory_engine`` folder into ``lib/`` of your AP installation.
 - Place the Uncompressed ISO in the root folder of your AP installation and make sure it's named ``Scooby-Doo!
 Night of 100 Frights.iso``.
-(Using an invalid version of the game will likely result in the necessary game patches breaking)
+(Using an invalid version of the game [Rev1 or Compressed .ciso] will likely result in the necessary game patches breaking)

 For more information about .apworlds see [here](https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/apworld%20specification.md)